DarthStory/ProgramOfPrograms/README.md

 ![](https://github.com/DarthStory/ProgramOfPrograms/blob/main/Overview%20Flowchart.jpg)

 A few things you will need to do to get this to run.
-You will need to have mySQL installed and your Username and Password for the databases.
-Then you can go into the "DatabaseConnection.java" class and insert them there.
-Databases will be created in the first run of each program, so far only Dealership and GPASorter programs utilize mySQL as of this iteration.
+You will need to have mySQL installed.
+The Dealership Inventory Program will ask for your credentials to create the necessary database and tables.
+Only the Dealership Inventory program utilizes mySQL for data storage.
+I was going to put it into the Student Sorter program but felt non-persistant data for that program was fine.
+The Bag Manipulation is also non-persistant, and the Sorting Algorithms program is more of an educational program.

 #